Architecture #

 So far, kwok

-- Node Controller - It is responsible for selecting the node to simulate, and then simulating the node’s lifecycle, just by updating the heartbeat of the node.
+.
+The following controllers are implemented under this type:- Node Controller - It is responsible for selecting the nodes to simulate, and then simulating the nodes’ lifecycle, just by updating the node status field (which originally should be reported by kubelet).

 See Stages Configuration for more details.